-The current state of the Island Affairs proposal (33 kb in Rich Text Format) represents a summary of the categories to be covered, the plan for presentation, and other possible outputs.
+The current state of the Island Affairs proposal (79 kb in PDF) represents a summary of the categories to be covered, the plan for presentation, and other possible outputs.

 Sunset over Twillingate island, Newfoundland.

 Kelman, I. 2004.
 "Island Affairs".
 Network Newsletter and ENSO Signal, vol. 19, no. 1, 1 January to 31 March 2004, p.
 4 and Fragilecologies, 4 February 2004.

 Islands are isolated but inspiring, small yet fascinating.
 Is one lifetime ever enough to explore an island?
 How could the collective knowledge of islands, islanders, and island topics be made available to everyone with an interest?
 The answer requires borrowing a concept proposed and implemented by Michael Glantz: "affairs."

 The Glantzian notion of "affairs" refers to "commercial, professional, or public business" or a "matter, concern."
 Rather than pigeonhole and separate fields that must interact and cross over to solve problems, he creates a think-and-do space where anyone interested in a specific topic can contribute.

 Thus, Climate Affairs is a book, workshops, educational programs, and Desert Affairs is an environmental education program and an international research, education and application center.
 The six subdivisions in each Affairs area are Science, Impacts, Policy and Law, Politics, Economics, and Ethics and Equity.
 But the goal is to join them rather than separate them.
 Anyone with interests in climate or deserts, irrespective of their training, professional background, or job finds a forum to interact with others.